IceHe/lib/snips/markdown/markdown-style-guide.md

 2. number of files directory contains
 ```

-Acceptable, meant to be referred by number from outside of the markdown file:
+_Acceptable, meant to be referred by number from outside of the markdown file_

 ```markdown
 Terms of use.